elastic/elasticsearch/README.md

 # Hadoop HDFS Snapshot/Restore plugin

-`elasticsearch-repository-hdfs` plugin allows Elasticsearch 1.0 to use `hdfs` file-system as a repository for [snapshot/restore](http://www.elasticsearch.org/guide/en/elasticsearch/reference/master/modules-snapshots.html).
+`elasticsearch-repository-hdfs` plugin allows Elasticsearch 1.4 to use `hdfs` file-system as a repository for [snapshot/restore](http://www.elasticsearch.org/guide/en/elasticsearch/reference/master/modules-snapshots.html).
 See [this blog](http://www.elasticsearch.org/blog/introducing-snapshot-restore/) entry for a quick introduction to snapshot/restore.

 ## Requirements
-- Elasticsearch (version *1.0* or higher)
+- Elasticsearch (version *1.4* or higher).
+For Elasticsearch *1.0*-*1.3* use the 2.0.x version of the plugin.
 - HDFS accessible file-system (from the Elasticsearch classpath)

 ## Flavors